Melbourne tram route 12: History

 The original terminus of the St Kilda Beach service along Park Street diverted at Mary Street (Stop 142) and turned left at Beaconsfield Parade to meet the tracks at Fitzroy Street one block south of the current terminus.
 The junction was double-tracked so that some services would run further towards Luna Park.
 However, this rarely eventuated.
 The Mary Street tracks were replaced by the current day terminus at Park Street on 13 November 1959.

 The first ever use of the route number 12 was for a about a year for the West Preston to St Kilda Beach service from 21 November 1929.
 At the time the North Fitzroy cable tram was yet to be electrified, and so all Preston services ran west via Holden Street and then via Lygon Street to Swanston Street, rather than Collins Street, and then to the southern suburbs.
 Then, when the cable line from St Georges Road to Collins Street was electrified on 27 October 1930, and services used Collins Street, route 12 was left unallocated for several years.
 For a long time, some route 12 services would continue northwards towards West Preston via Brunswick Street under Route 10.
 Eventually, the elimination of shared depot routes on 30 April 1995 led to route 10 becoming discontinued.

 On 3 July 1973, a siding was constructed at Brunswick Street (later St Vincent's Plaza), which enabled route 12 to terminate there instead of the busy crossover at Gisborne Street.

-Following the establishment of route 112 in April 2000, route 12 became a peak hour only service.
+In mid-2000, W-class trams were temporarily removed from service due to brake issues.
+As a result, on 7 August 2000, route 112 was introduced to replace routes 11 and 12 during weekdays, and route 12 became a weekend only service.
+It later became a peak hour only service.
 However, the peak-hour service was deemed unnecessary for the low-density and affluent suburbs in which it ran and on 18 November 2002, route 12 was discontinued.

-It was then allocated as a short working for route 16 trams terminating at Malvern depot from 2004.
+The route number was then allocated as a short working for route 16 trams terminating at Malvern depot from 2004.
 On 27 July 2014, Yarra Tram's desire to discontinue all peak-hour services led to routes 24 and 112 being discontinued, and route 12 taking their place between Victoria Gardens and St Kilda.

-Between 13 July and 7 November 2020, as part of a COVID-19 response plan to increase overall capacity in the city which introduced shuttle services of route 11, route 12 was diverted via La Trobe Street on a temporary basis to reduce congestion on Collins Street.
-The route also replaced route 30, which did not operate in this period.
-Route 12 returned to running along Collins Street on 8 November 2020.
-During the 2022 Australian Open between 17 January and 30 January 2022, route 12 was again temporarily diverted via La Trobe Street and replaced route 30.
+During special events such as the Australian Open or the Australian Grand Prix, route 12 temporarily diverts via La Trobe Street and replaces route 30 which do not run during the events.
+The temporary diversion was also in place between 13 July and 7 November 2020, as part of a COVID-19 response plan to increase overall capacity in the city which introduced shuttle services of route 11.